RWU-R2M/r2m_rover_dashboard/docs/developer/backend/api.md

 The `COMMAND_WHITELIST` setting controls which commands can be executed through the `/api/execute` endpoint.
 Only the base command (first word) is checked against the whitelist.
 For example, if `ls` is in the whitelist, then commands like `ls -la` or `ls /home` will be allowed.

-If the whitelist is empty, all commands will be allowed (not recommended for production).
+If the whitelist is empty, all commands will be allowed (not recommended for safety).

 ## Response Format